-Administrative Per Se Suspension: At the time of your arrest, you lose your license temporarily, and can have it reinstated after waiting a certain amount of time and paying a reinstatement fee.
-There is a summary (automatic) suspension by the arresting officer when you fail or refuse a breath test.
+Illinois Administrative Per Se Suspension: At the time of your arrest, you lose your license temporarily, and can have it reinstated after waiting a certain amount of time and paying a reinstatement fee.
+In Illinois, there is a summary (automatic) suspension by the arresting officer when you fail or refuse a breath test.
 These suspensions take effect 46 days from the date of notice of suspension.

 Your suspension has nothing to do with your court prosecution for DUI.
-You can be found not guilty of DUI in court but still have a suspended license, or you can have your suspension lifted but still be convicted and have a license revoked.
-It is illegal to drive in Illinois with a BAC of .08 percent or more.
+In Illinois, you can be found not guilty of DUI in court but still have a suspended license, or you can have your suspension lifted but still be convicted and have a license revoked.
+It is illegal to drive in Illinois with a blood alcohol concentration (BAC) of .08 percent or more.
 However, you can be convicted of DUI with a lower BAC level if your driving ability is impaired.

 If you have had your license suspended you can apply for a Monitored Device Driving Permit (MDDP).
-This will allow you to drive with an ignition interlock (also known as a BAIID, or car breathalyzer) installed until your suspension is over.
+This will allow you to drive with a BAIID installed until your suspension is over.
 If your license has been revoked, you cannot apply for an MDDP, and the revocation cancels any MDDP you might have received before your conviction.
-You can, however, apply for a Restricted Driving Permit, or RDP.
+You can, however, apply for a Restricted Driving Permit, or RDP in Illinois.
 A BAIID will usually be required as a condition of the RDP.
-The difference between the two types of Illinois licenses are:

 Complete any alcohol/drug education and/or treatment programs as ordered by the court.

-File proof of financial responsibility (SR-22 form) prior to reinstatement.
-Pay $500 reinstatement fee.
-Pass the driver’s license exam.
+File proof of financial responsibility (SR-22 form) prior to reinstatement, pay a $500 reinstatement fee, and pass the driver’s license exam.